Brand Growth & SEO

 The Basics of Retargeting

-Retargeting, at its core, is simple.
+Retargeting, at its core, is a straightforward concept.

 Without retargeting, that might be a lost customer forever.
 But with it?
 You get one more shot at their heart.